What Makes Up Your Bill

 To view the residential rate, click here.

-South River EMC is also pleased to offer a residential time-of-day, or TOD, rate to members.
-To speak with someone about this rate, please contact the Cooperative at 910-892-8071.
+South River EMC is also pleased to offer a residental super time of use to members.
+To speak with someone about these rates, please contact the Cooperative at 910-892-8071.

 Rates for larger accounts can be found here.